QubesOS/qubes-doc/UpgradeToR2rc1.md

 1. Upgrade dom0 to R2 rc1:

 Note: be sure that the VM used as a update-downloading-vm (by default its the firewallvm based on the default template) has been updated to the latest qubes packages, specifically `qubes-core-vm-2.1.31` or later.
-This doesn't imply that the VM must already be upgraded to fc20 -- for Dom0 upgrade we could still use an fc18-based VM (updatevm) it is only important to install the latest Qubes packages there.
+This doesn't imply that the VM must already be upgraded to fc20 -- for Dom0 upgrade we could still use an fc18-based VM (updatevm) it is only important to install the latest Qubes packages there. (**Note to qubes-testers**: please enable `qubes-vm-r2b3-current-testing` for the template upgrade)

 ``` {.wiki}
 sudo qubes-dom0-update qubes-dom0-dist-upgrade